hwheeler01/CompBio/github.md

 Refresh.

-You should see the new "A line I wrote on my local computer" in the README.
+You should see the new " Some words I wrote on my local computer" in the README.

 If you click on "commits" (upper left) you should see one with the message "A commit from my local computer."